brigittesullivan/w6-sql-project/README.md

 ### (your step 2)

 ### Assumptions
-- unit cost and product price are same
+- unit cost (analytics) and product price (all_sessions) have the same meaning, but used unit cost (analytics) since data was more complete to calculate revenue.
+Ignored all columns with revenue in column name.
 - columns with the same name have same meaning/value
 - visitid is the most unique identifier that can be used to join analytics and all_sessions